CTPUG/wafer/README.rst

 Installing Bootstrap
 ====================

-The default wafer.css provided requires bootstrap to work.
-Installing bootstrap is not required if you intend to replace wafer.css with something else.
+The default templates and css files require jquery and bootstrap to work.

 wafer provides a bower.json file to simplify the installation process.
 This requires a working nodejs installation.